*IOP groups are now available in-person or virtually. (Read more of our COVID-19 response here).

 Intensive Outpatient groups typically begin with a ‘group check-in.’
 During the group check-in each member of the group will do a brief check on how they are currently feeling, any recent struggles or successes, and any other items of significance the client would like to bring to the group’s attention.

 Following the group check-in, the therapist facilitating the group will introduce the daily group topic or exercise.
 The topic is then discussed or the exercise performed.
 The daily topic could be anything from physiological effects of drugs on the brain to relationships with family and significant others.
-An exercise might include meditation, yoga or acupuncture.
+An exercise might include somatic experiencing or experiential group therapies.
+Groups may also begin with a meditation or grounding exercise.

 After the daily topic or exercise, the group ‘processes’ the experience in a group discussion.
 This is the broad overview of the IOP curriculum at NorthStar Transitions, a program that last 12-weeks.